Durham Castle and Cathedral © Neitram

 Celebrated, together with Durham Castle, as one of Britain's first UNESCO World Heritage Sites, Durham Cathedral is one of the finest examples of Norman architecture in England.
-An icon of northeast England, the Cathedral was voted as the nation's best-loved building in a nationwide BBC poll held in 2001.
-Renowned for its immense architecture, ancient history and deep religious roots, the Cathedral is a must-see attraction for any visitor to Durham.
-Guided tours are conducted daily, and offer an informative and enriching way of visiting the magnificent structure.
+Building began on the church in 1093, and it was largely completed after about 40 years.
+An icon of northeast England, the cathedral was voted as the nation's best-loved building in a nationwide BBC poll held in 2001.
+Renowned for its immense architecture, ancient history and deep religious roots, the cathedral is a must-see attraction for any visitor to Durham.
+Guided tours are conducted daily, and offer an informative and enriching way to explore the magnificent structure.